Techtonica/curriculum/testing-and-tdd/mocking-and-abstraction.md

 });
 ```

-But how do we test this?
-Well, it's tricky because `getTodo` is still making an external call to the database which is difficult to handle.
-Let's hold off getting into until the Guided Practice section but as a hint it's just more layers of capturing behavior in a function and passing it around to our endpoint's implementation.
+How do we test this?
+It's tricky because we're interacting with a database.
+What happens if we run the test while the database isn't running?
+Or if we use the same database in two different tests, and their saved information conflicts?
+We'll cover how to deal with this in the Guided Practice section, but as a hint it is very similar to how we mocked our network call.

 ### Common Mistakes & Misconceptions